 - Hallucinations

-In general, people addicted to drugs like amphetamines may doctor shop in order to increase their supply of the drug.
+In general, people struggling with amphetamine addiction may doctor shop in order to increase their supply of the drug.
 They may turn to street amphetamines for recreational use or when they can’t obtain the drug through a physician.
 People who abuse or become addicted to amphetamines may experience reduced performance at school or work.
-They may engage in risk-taking behaviors when under the influence of the drug like needle sharing or unprotected sex.
+They may engage in risk-taking behaviors when under the influence of the drug, like needle sharing or unprotected sex.

 Long-Term Health Effects of Amphetamine Addiction